rognil/cc-to-git/README.md

 Can also work with UCM, which requires the 'type' config to be set to 'UCM'.
 This is still a work in progress as I only recently switched to this at work.
-Note the the history is still retrieved via lshistory and not specifically from any activity information.
+Note the history is still retrieved via lshistory and not specifically from any activity information.
 This is largely for convenience for me so I don't have to rewrite everything.
 Therefore things like 'recommended' baselines are ignored.
 I don't know if this will cause any major dramas or not.